Jasonnn08/Sequential-LED/README.md

 # 🔁 Arduino Sequential LED Project

-This Arduino project creates a **sequential LED lighting effect**, coded in **C++**, where LEDs light up **one after the other** in a smooth and looping pattern.
+This Arduino project, coded in **C++**, creates a **sequential LED lighting effect**, where LEDs light up **one after the other** in a smooth and looping pattern.
 It's a great beginner project to learn about digital output, timing, and basic control structures in Arduino.

 ---